 Erected 1996 by Texas Historical Commission.

 Location.
 32° 5.554′ N, 96° 27.92′ W. Marker is in Corsicana, Texas, in Navarro County.
 Marker can be reached from 9000 Navarro Road.
-Touch for map.
 Historical Marker is located at the Corsicana Municipal Airport.
 West side of the Terminal Building.
+Touch for map.
 Marker is at or near this postal address: 9000 Navarro rd, Corsicana TX 75109, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Corsicana Army Airfield (here, next to this marker); Early Texas Natural Gas Pipelines (within shouting distance of this marker); Samuel Wistar Johnson, M. D. (about 300 feet away, measured in a direct line); Henry G. Damon (about 300 feet away); Corsicana Public Library (about 300 feet away); Corsicana City Jail of 1908 (about 400 feet away); R.N.
 White (about 500 feet away); Corsicana (about 600 feet away).
 Touch for a list and map of all markers in Corsicana.

 Credits.
 This page was last revised on June 6, 2018.
-This page originally submitted on June 6, 2018, by Sarah Farley of Corsicana, Texas.
-This page has been viewed 44 times since then and 3 times this year.
+It was originally submitted on June 6, 2018, by Sarah Farley of Corsicana, Texas.
+This page has been viewed 83 times since then and 14 times this year.
 Photo 1. submitted on June 6, 2018, by Sarah Farley of Corsicana, Texas. • Andrew Ruppenstein was the editor who published this page.